Optimal Diffusion Auctions: Optimal Approximation Mechanisms

-Combining the above together, for any buyer $i$, truthfully reporting her type $t_i=(v_i,r_i)$ is a dominant strategy, indicating that CWM is IC. \end{proof}
+Combining the above, we can conclude that CWM is IC. \end{proof}

-We can see that when no buyer can block others' participation by herself, i.e., no buyer acting as a cut point, CWM degenerates to Myerson's mechanism.
+Then, we can observe two direct propositions.
+Firstly, we will see CWM is always better than local Myerson's mechanism, which is optimal if we do not utilize diffusion.
+Secondly, CWM is optimal over some special structures.

+\begin{proposition} CWM's revenue is always no worse than that of Myerson's mechanism among the seller's neighbors. \end{proposition}

+\begin{proof} If there is no winner in CWM, then there is also no winner in local Myerson's mechanism.
+If the winner in CWM is one of the seller's neighbors, then she is also the winner in local Myerson's mechanism with fewer competitors.
+Hence, her payment will not decrease.
+If the winner in CWM is not one of the seller's neighbors, the lowest bid can make her the winner must be higher than all the seller's neighbors.
+Therefore, we can conclude the proposition. \end{proof}

-\begin{proposition} CWM is 1-optimal over the set of structure profiles that satisfies $C(i) = \emptyset$ for any buyer $i\in N$. \end{proposition}
+\begin{proposition} CWM is optimal over the set of structure profiles that satisfies $C(i) = \emptyset$ for any buyer $i\in N$. \end{proposition}

 \begin{proof} Given a structure profile $r$, if for any buyer $i\in N$, $C(i)$ $=$ $\emptyset$, then $V_{-r_i}(t) = N$ for all $i$.
 Hence, CWM is equivalent to running Myerson's mechanism among $N$.
-According to Proposition~\ref{prop:upperbound}, the mechanism is locally optimal at $r$. \end{proof}
+According to Proposition~\ref{prop:upperbound}, the mechanism is optimal over $r$. \end{proof}

 Note that when social networks are well-connected with a few cut-points, CWM can also achieve a good performance.
 More importantly, we will see it has a bounded gap to optimal revenue for all structure profiles.
 For simplicity, we assume an identical distribution.